ramr/icescrum-openshift-quickstart/README.md

     Note:  Using this quickstart with "bigger" (medium to large) gear sizes is recommended as iceScrum needs a lot of resources (cpu + memory).

+Add the mysql-5.1 cartridge to the app

+    rhc app cartridge add -a scrummage -c mysql-5.1

 Add this `github icescrum-openshift-quickstart` repository

     cd scrummage